alistairdunn1/GrowthVB/Mathematics_Methods.md

 ### 2.2 Biological Interpretation

-- $L_\infty$: Represents the asymptotic average length of very old fish in the population
+- $L_\infty$: Represents the asymptotic average length of old fish in the population
-- $k$: Reflects how quickly the fish approaches its maximum size (higher values indicate faster growth)
+- $k$: Reflects how the fish approaches its maximum size (higher values indicate faster growth)
 - $t_0$: Theoretical age at zero length (typically negative and has limited biological meaning)

 ## 3. Frequentist Implementation (Maximum Likelihood Method)